Last updated on March 1st, 2020 at 07:16 pm

 The features are very intuitive: you can create your own digital menu for easy ordering and pricing, and sort orders by table.

-It allows you to manage tabs and split or modify them as necessary.
+It allows you to manage tabs and split or change them as necessary.
 The system also has features for inventory management and employee management.
 Read the full review of POS for restaurants.

 It has a wide range of advanced tools that are still very simple to use, as well as save time and boost your sales.